shayshim/greps/README.md

 Description
 -----------
-greps is a script written in perl which extends the regular installed grep with new options that can make the search faster and return more relevant results (or less non-relevant results).
+greps extends your installed grep with new options that can make the search faster and return more relevant results (or less non-relevant results).
 Basically what it does is allowing you to choose also the patterns or extentions of the desired files.
-Then it executes find for finding such files and executes grep on those files.
+Then it executes find for finding such files and executes grep on these files (find ... | xargs grep ...).
-The usage of greps is same as you would use grep (see exceptions in the man).
-To see all the available options that greps adds to your installed grep - call greps --help or man greps.

 Install
 -------